Ever sat at the edge of your seat as the credits rolled, marveling at the sheer spectacle of a film’s climax?

 Once a movie is rendered and ready to be shipped out, technicians usually make a Digital Cinema Package (DCP), which is a standard delivery format for movie theaters to show your movie around the world.

 You could have the greatest movie in the world, but if people don’t hear about it, they won’t see it.
 This is where advertising, trailers, and promotional materials come in.

-You need a strong advertising campaign that gets people excited to see your movie.
+You need a strong film marketing campaign that gets people excited to see your movie.
 For example, having an attractive campaign poster or image is vital.
 It lets people know what they can expect, who the stars are, and when the movie will premiere.

 Popular Software Programs for Post Production

 Post-production requires powerful software that can edit video, sound mix, and other components of a movie.
 The best software programs are non-linear editing tools, meaning you can access and edit any scene in the entire sequence of the movie at any time.